skynetservices/skynet-archive/README.md

 Checkout the examples/client. directory for a full example.

 ##Management
-The "sky" command is your management gateway into the skynet cluster.
-It will allow you to probe the network and look for services/versions, hosts, regions etc in your cluster.
-As well as run administration commands to operate on instances that match the criteria (*admin commands are on the way, search functionality is here)
+The "sky" command is a management gateway into the skynet cluster.
+It will allow you to probe the network and look for services/versions, hosts, regions etc in your cluster, as well as run administration commands to operate on instances that match the criteria (*admin commands are on the way, search functionality is here)

 <pre>
 Usage: